 Still have questions about the Intramural Sports program?
 Check out our Intramurals Guidebook or refer to the Frequently Asked Questions (FAQ) below.

 Team Player: registers and requests to join a team captain's registered team.
-Team Players will be assigned to their teams captain's team after the registration deadline by the Intramural coordinator team.
+Team Players will be assigned to their captain's team after the registration deadline by the Intramural coordinators.

 Students: $35 | Members: $55 | Non-Members: $85

 NOTE: Only MRU students and members can register as a Free Agent.